charlestolley/python-snmp/docs/source/installation.rst

 Customization
 -------------

-The ``snmp`` library is written almost exclusively in Python, using only the standard library.
-The one exception is the :mod:`snmp.security.usm.priv` module, which relies on third-party libraries to support encryption in SNMPv3 (under the User-Based Security Model).
-There are two provided implementations, one that depends on the ``pycryptodome`` library, and one that uses ``OpenSSL``.
-The module initialization code will automatically select an implementation based on which dependencies are installed.
+Nearly the entire ``snmp`` library is written exclusively in Python, using only the standard library.
+The only exception is the :mod:`snmp.security.usm.priv` module, which relies on third-party libraries to support encryption in SNMPv3.
+However, this module is considered optional; all other features in the library will work perfectly fine without it.

+There are two provided implementations for :mod:`snmp.security.usm.priv`: one that depends on the ``pycryptodome`` library, and one that uses ``OpenSSL``.
+The module initialization code will automatically select between these implementations, depending on whether these dependencies are installed.

 pycryptodome
 ^^^^^^^^^^^^

-The default :mod:`snmp.security.usm.priv` implementation uses ``pycryptodome`` to perform the encryption and decryption. ``pycryptodome`` will be installed automatically when you install ``snmp`` with ``pip``.
+The standard :mod:`snmp.security.usm.priv` implementation uses ``pycryptodome`` to perform the encryption and decryption. ``pycryptodome`` will be installed automatically when you install ``snmp`` with ``pip``.
 There is also a ``requirements.txt`` file provided in ``snmp/security/usm/priv/pycryptodome``,